metantonio/azure-data-engineer/prep_exam.md

      - You cannot use SharePoint to trigger a Data Factory pipeline directly.
 You can do it from a logic app.
      - You cannot use Twitter to trigger a Data Factory pipeline directly.
 You can do it from a logic app.

+14. You have an Azure Data Factory pipeline named Pipeline1.

+    You need to send an email message if Pipeline1 fails.

+    What should you do?

+- [ ] Create a fail activity in the pipeline and set a Failure predecessor on the activity for the last activity in Pipeline1.
+- [ ] Create a metric in the Data Factory resource.
+- [x] Create an alert in the Data Factory resource.
+- [ ] Create an if condition activity in the pipeline and set a Failure predecessor on the activity for the last activity in Pipeline1.

+     - An alert can trigger an email.
+     - Fail activities can only set up a failure message, not send emails.
+Metrics do not trigger events.
+An If condition creates a branching option in the pipeline, but by itself, it cannot send an email.

+15. You are creating an Azure Data Factory pipeline.

+    You ***need to store the passwords used to connect to resources***.

+    Where should you store the passwords?

+- [x] Azure Key Vault
+- [ ] Azure Repos
+- [ ] Azure SQL Database
+- [ ] Data Factory

+     - Passwords for resources are not stored in the Data Factory pipeline.
+It is recommended that the passwords be stored in Key Vault so they can be stored securely.

+16. You are testing a change to an Azure Data Factory pipeline.

+    You **need to check the change into source control without affecting other users’ work** in the data factory.

+    What should you do?

+- [x] Save the change to a forked branch in the source control project.
+- [ ] Save the change to the master branch of the source control project.
+- [ ] Save the changed pipeline to your workstation.

+     - Create a forked branch won't affect other users' work and you will save the change into the source control

+17. You have an Azure Synapse Analytics data pipeline.

+    You need to run the pipeline at scheduled intervals.

+    What should you configure?

+- [ ] a control flow
+- [ ] a sink
+- [x] a trigger
+- [ ] an activity

+     - **A trigger is needed to initiate a pipeline run**.
+Control flow is an activity that implements processing logic.
+Activities are tasks within a pipeline that cannot trigger the pipeline.
+A sink represents a target in a data flow but does not provide trigger capability.